mstksg/inCode/copy/entries/five-point-haskell-1.md

 between working on code, or uncoordinated contributions before things fall apart.

-Consider a situation where we validate usernames on write to the database, and only on write.
+Consider a situation where we validate usernames only on write to the database.

 ```haskell
 validUsername :: String -> Bool